 Loading...

-Posts are like blog entries that can be found inside a page, while pages are different information partitions on your site, such as About or Contact Information.
+Posts are like blog entries that appear on a page, while pages are distinct information sections on your site, such as About or Contact Information.

-Please refer to WordPress: Creating, Editing, Removing Posts if you need to do a post.
+Refer to WordPress: Creating, Editing, and Removing Posts if you need to do a post.

 How to Create a New Page in WordPress

-2. On the main menu, hover over Pages and then click Add New.
+1. On the main menu, hover over Pages and then click Add Page.

 wordpress-pages

-3. This will bring you to the page editor.
-First, you will need to create a title for your page.wordpress-newpage
+2. This will bring you to the page editor.
+First, you will need to create a title for your page.

 wordpress-preview-page

-6. Once you have finished editing your page, click on the Publish button.
-This will immediately create your page, and you can view it live on your site. wordpress-publish-page
+5. Once you have finished editing your page, click on the Publish button.
+This will immediately create your page, and you can view it live on your site.

 How to Edit a Page in WordPress

-You have made a post and need to edit something to make it more relevant or found a mistake among the contents you need to fix; Editing the page will save your life.
+You have made a post and need to edit it to make it more relevant, or you have found a mistake in the content and need to fix it.
+Editing the page will save your life.

 1. On the WordPress Dashboard, click All Pages.
 This will list all the pages that have been made, whether published or drafts.